 Ask the questions and do a bit of searching.
 Does the Estate Agent have Social Media, do they update the content to their website, and are they attracting people to them?
 In today’s Digital Marketing World an agent armed with these tools has more influence.
 It presents a more transparent view of how they communicate with people and operate their business.

-With the demand in Spain for property in the right areas we are seeing the value of properties increase again.
+With the demand for property in Spain returning, in the right areas we are seeing the value of properties increase again.